 Donna has worked in the healthcare industry for over 30 years and joined the ASC industry in 1987.
 Her nursing experience has included working in the Intensive Care Unit, Peri-Operative care areas and nursing education.
 Her leadership roles include ASC nurse manager, ASC administrator and overseeing regional operations for an ASC management company.
 She was a senior vice president of surgery operations and national surgery specialist for HealthSouth, one of the nation's largest healthcare services providers and received the HealthSouth Special Achievement Award for Clinical Excellence.
 Donna recently served on the editorial board for the Association of peri-Operative Registered Nurses and has also served on the Board of Directors for the Florida Society of Ambulatory Surgical Centers.
-Donna is currently a member of the CMS Outpatient and Ambulatory Surgery Experience of Care Survey Technical Expert Panel.
+Donna is currently a member of several Technical Expert Panels.
 She is a speaker for the AORN Administrator Skills Course.
 Donna is a Licensed Healthcare Risk Manager and was one of the first to receive the Certified Administrator Surgery Center industry certification.